Union Jack flag icon Canada flag Canada Ireland flag Ireland

 • Lightning strikes

-You can watch our church fire safety above to learn more about the types of hazard to look out for.
+Watch our church fire safety video to learn more about the types of hazards to look out for.

 Managing fire risks